|

 wheras FM stations can broadcast from virtually anywhere.
 At first, I

-enjoyed doing Central Radio, but it became a duty rather than a pastime.
+enjoyed doing Central Radio, but it eventually became a duty rather than a pastime.

 Pirate